 On a personal note, I know from experience that there’s a difference between the desire for wealth and positive energy.
 Know that they are not the exact same.
 If you meet a wealthy person with a negative outlook – there are plenty out there – then learn from someone else.

 Why is this important?
 As Eker stresses, the concept of energy can strongly influence your success.

-Only successful people with a positive energy will encourage others around them to succeed.
+Only successful people with positive energy will encourage others around them to succeed.

-Rich people with a negative energy can’t and won’t do this.
+Rich people with negative energy can’t and won’t do this.

 Ever been stuck in a room with a bunch of negative people?
 What happens after a while?
 The well sucks you in, and you start to think negatively as well.
 Imagine if those people were around you all the time.

 The reason why I’m pointing out this particular wealth file is that it’s really relevant today, especially for affiliate marketers.
 Some Internet commenters out there call us “spammy,” “greedy” entrepreneurs.
 It’s always better to just ignore this and focus on the positive.

 In many cases, these people are lashing out because they failed and quit.
 Why?
 Because they had the desire, but not the commitment, per Eker.

 Stick with positive and successful people!!

 4. “Rich people manage their money well.
 Poor people mismanage their money well.”